 Nature Explorers Kindergarten has its home-base yard and classroom on the main campus.
 Children engage in forest adventures and explorations, and fall and spring visits to the nearby Farm Kindergarten.
 Weekly visits to the Children’s Garden are for tending their vegetable, flower and herb beds and helping with chicken and bunny care.

-A teacher and an assistant teacher guide the group.
+A teacher and a support teacher guide the group.
 They engage in the full scope of Waldorf early childhood activities including play, practical work, stories, singing and circle time, arts, crafts, and nature exploration.

 For ages 4 years – 6 years.
 16-18 children.

 The Forest Kindergarten is an almost exclusively outdoor program in our adjacent woodlands.
 They have a dedicated woodland area with a small shelter.
 This group also frequents the Children’s Garden across the street from our main campus.
 They garden and participate in chicken and bunny care.
 They have a dedicated classroom for the rare occasions when severe weather brings them indoors and for some regular indoor hours in the coldest months.

 A teacher and two support teachers lead this group.
 They engage in the full scope of Waldorf early childhood activities including play, practical work, stories, singing and circle time, arts, crafts, and nature exploration in a kind and intentionally inclusive social group.